Bhanunamikaze/HostHeaderInjection/README.md

 # VulnFinder
-A simple Collections of tool written in golang to Detect Vulnerabilities
+A simple Collections of tool written in golang/Bash to Detect Vulnerabilities